willieloea/cilpy/docs/index.md

 # Welcome to `cilpy`

-`cilpy` (which stands for "computational intelligence library for Python) is an extensible Python library for computational intelligence, designed to streamline research and experimentation with nature-inspired algorithms (NIAs).
+`cilpy` (which stands for "computational intelligence library for Python") is an extensible Python library for computational intelligence, designed to streamline research and experimentation with nature-inspired algorithms (NIAs).